icsom/ESP8266-WiFi-RGB_LED/README.md

 * [WiFiManager Image 2](http://netz-weit.de/img_3090.png)

-Install the App from [RemoteXY](http://remotexy.com/en/download/) (The 'free version' of the RemoteXY-App will be enough for this sketch) Open the app, create a 'ethernet connection' to the IP-Address of the ESP8266 and enjoy changing the colors.
+Install the App from [RemoteXY](http://remotexy.com/en/download/) (The 'free version' of the RemoteXY-App will be enough for this gimmick) Open the app, create a 'ethernet connection' to the IP-Address of the ESP8266 and enjoy changing the colors.
 * [RemoteXY Image 1](http://netz-weit.de/img_3092.png)